dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

   where

-    * *<MET-TOOL>* is the MET tool that performs the primary statistical analysis, i.e. GridStat or SeriesAnalysis
+    * *<MET-TOOL>* is the MET tool that performs the primary statistical analysis, i.e. GridStat or SeriesAnalysis.

-    * *<FCST>* is the name of the forecast input data source (this can be excluded if no forecast data is used)
+    * *<FCST>* is the name of the forecast input data source (this can be excluded if no forecast data is used).

-    * *<OBS>* is the name of the observation input data source (this can be excluded if no observation data is used)
+    * *<OBS>* is the name of the observation input data source (this can be excluded if no observation data is used).

-    * *<CLIMO>* is the optional climatology input data source (this can be excluded if no climatology data is used)
+    * *<CLIMO>* is the optional climatology input data source (this can be excluded if no climatology data is used).

-    * *<DESCRIPTOR>* is an optional description that can include field category, number of fields, statistical types, and file formats
+    * *<DESCRIPTOR>* is an optional description that can include field category, number of fields, statistical types, and file formats.

 If the use case uses a Python Embedding script or any other additional files (besides input data), then put them in a sub-directory that matches the METplus